jeffparsons/jeffparsons.github.io/_posts/2016-11-18-fix-cracks.md

 Breaking those roots down into chunks works basically the same: each chunk owns two of its edges, and accepts the values from its neighbours as authoritative for the other two.
 At the moment I'm implementing this by simply looping over _all voxels in all chunks_ after all chunks have been created, and finding and copying the source of truth for any voxel not owned by the chunk I'm currently examining.
 It's brain-dead (I'm not even restricting the search to border voxels) but it doesn't increase the complexity class of the whole thing, and it's far from being a bottleneck at the moment.
 That'll be an optimisation to care about once I'm dynamically updating the world.

-And here's what it looks like:
+And here's what it looks like now:

 ![No more cracks!](/images/fix-cracks/no-more-cracks.png)

+Aw, yiss!

 ## What's next?